Sign In

 National Changes

-The Australian Government has announced reforms to reduce the vaping related harms through stronger legislation, enforcement, education and support.
-The Government plans to work with states and territories to:
+The Australian Government has introduced reforms to reduce the vaping related harms through stronger legislation, enforcement, education and support.
+The reforms aim to:

 • Ban the sale of all single use, disposable e-cigarettes/vapes